 - Capping the number of calling attempts to three attempts during a 24 hour period.

-Litigation brought pursuant to this new legislation is inevitable.
+The first litigation brought pursuant to this new legislation was filed only 13 days after the law took effect and more cases are inevitable.
 TCPA and Mini-TCPA lawsuits pose a public relations challenge and can cause significant reputational damage to a company named as a defendant in a lawsuit.
 They also may result in large damage awards, with no cap on damages and the potential for substantial attorney’s fees.
 These realities likely will result in the proliferation of these lawsuits throughout Florida.

 Buchanan’s consumer protection attorneys are available to assist you as your business navigates the nuances of Florida’s Mini-TCPA.
 Now is the time to review marketing practices, proactively address and investigate issues that may pose a significant risk, and develop best practices.
 Preventing litigation is much more cost efficient than defending a lawsuit.
 Nonetheless, our attorneys are also at the ready in the event that your business finds itself as the target of litigation.